Helen Suzman: Parliamentary career: 1974–1989

 Later, as parliamentary white opposition to apartheid grew, the Progressive Party gained a further 6 seats (in 1974) and Suzman was joined in parliament by notable liberal colleagues such as Colin Eglin.
 The party then merged in 1975 with Harry Schwarz's Reform Party and became the Progressive Reform Party.
 It was renamed the Progressive Federal Party when further MPs from the reformist wing of the United Party joined in 1977 and the party became the official opposition.

 She spent a total of 36 years in Parliament.

 After the 1976 Soweto shootings, MP Dr HMJ van Rensburg said: "It is a pity you were not one of them, Helen" and another called her "a saboteur of the police".
 Suzman herself said: "Every Nationalist MP should go to at least one funeral for unrest victims heavily disguised as human beings, instead of sitting on their green benches in parliament, insulated like fish in an aquarium."

 In 1982, following Neil Aggett's death, she read out in Parliament a letter smuggled out of prison concerning Aggett's torture at the hands of the security police.

 In 1986, there was the following exchange in Parliament when Minister of Law and Order Le Grange asked "Who is the hon Member for Houghton's No 1 man in South Africa?
 It is Nelson Mandela" Mrs Suzman responded: "Let him go!"
 Le Grange continued: "She admires him with everything she has.
 He is the only man who according to her can counteract the present unrest situation in South Africa and negotiate on peace".
 Mrs Suzman interjected: "That's right!"

 Extra-parliamentary activity

-Suzman's motto was to "go and see for yourself".